franzheidl/spinners/README.md

 	}

 #### Adjusting animation speed
-To customize Spinner's animation speed, pass the number of seconds for one ull rotation:
+To customize a spinner's animation speed, pass the number of seconds for one full rotation:

 	.my-spinner {
 		@include spinner(.6s);